Immigration Document Translation for the USCIS

 In today’s economic climate certified legal document translation services for immigration are often required to obtain EB-5 immigrant investor visas.
-On the other hand, legal translation services are also required for Individuals who are facing removal for overstaying their visas in the U.S. and are applying for withholding of removal under the Immigration and Nationality Act.
+Still many wonder where to find the best USCIS translation service to get marriage certificate and birth certificate translated and notarized.
+Some just google “immigration translation near me”.
+Still others require legal translation services when facing removal for overstaying their visas in the U.S., or when applying for withholding of removal under the Immigration and Nationality Act.
 Below is an example of one such case.

 In Luchina v.
 U.S. Attorney General, Court No. 15-015969, decided by the 11th Circuit Court of Appeals on May 9, 2017 [unpublished case], a citizen of Moldova petitioned the Board of Immigration Appeals (BIA) after the Immigration Judge denied her application for withholding of removal pursuant to the Immigration and Nationality Act (INA).
 The petitioner claimed that as a result of her Romani (gypsy) ethnicity, she had been persecuted while living in Moldova and would be persecuted again if she returned.
 The petitioner came to the United States in 2009 and had authorization to remain in the U.S. until September of 2009.
 The petitioner did not return to Moldova and in 2011, the Department of Homeland Security (DHS) served her with a notice to appear on the grounds that she had overstayed her visa.